uci-iasl/website/example/people.md

 ---
 # Page front matter
 #
-# The text between the '---' lines at the top of this file defines the
+# The text between the '---' lines at the start of this file defines
-# metadata, which is used to provide a unified profile at the top of
+# the metadata, which is used to provide a unified profile at the top
-# this personal page and in the people directory page.
+# of the generated personal page and in the people directory page.
 #
-# The metadata are formatted in YAML, with a small subset of its
+# The metadata consist of a number YAML-formatted fields, usually
+# taking values of strings or string arrays.
+You do not need to know
-# syntax used.
-Format your information the same way it is done
+# the complete YAML syntax; just format your information the same way
-# for the exemplary data below.
+# it is done for the exemplary data below.
 #
 # Do not copy the lines starting with '#' (like this one) into your
 # file; those are just comments.